asllop/RunPack/runpack/TUTORIAL.md

 }
 ```

 Our custom word `my_def` got two arguments, a block from the stack and a word from the concat.
-And it used these arguments to create a new word.
+And it uses these arguments to create a new word.

 ### 7.4 The Return Stack